-Our board of directors adopted, and our stockholders approved, our 2005 Plan, or the 2005 Plan, in April 2005.
-Our 2005 Plan was amended and restated on September 7, 2011, December 13, 2011, and on January 6,
+Our board of directors adopted, and our stockholders approved, our 2005 Stock Plan, or the 2005 Plan, in April 2005.
+Our 2005 Plan was amended and restated on September 7, 2011, December 13, 2011, January 6, 2015, and May 14, 2015.

-2015.
 Our 2005 Plan provides for the grant of incentive stock options to our employees (and employees of our subsidiaries), and for the grant of non-statutory stock options and stock purchase rights to our employees, directors and consultants (and employees and consultants of our subsidiaries).
+In June 2015, our 2005

-No new awards will be granted under our 2005 Plan following this offering, but the 2005 Plan will continue to govern the terms and conditions of the outstanding awards previously granted thereunder.
+Plan was amended and restated in the form of our 2015 Equity Incentive Plan described below.
+The terms of the 2005 Plan as described herein will continue to govern the terms and conditions of the outstanding awards previously granted thereunder.

 Authorized shares.
-The maximum aggregate number of shares that may be issued under the 2005 Plan is 8,366,205 shares of our common stock.
-As of January 31, 2015, options to purchase 3,786,443 shares of our common stock were outstanding and 266,053 shares were available for future grants.
+The maximum aggregate number of shares that may be issued under the 2005 Plan is 4,433,102 shares of our common stock.
+As of April 30, 2015, options to purchase 1,956,293 shares of our common stock were outstanding and 62,768 shares were available for future grants.